BIO 112 Insects, Humans, and the Environment

 BIO 253 Invertebrate Zoology

 A study of the morphology, physiology, taxonomy, and ecology of the major phyla of invertebrate animals from marine, freshwater, and terrestrial environments.
-Offered spring of odd-numbered years.
+Offered alternate years.
 Prerequisites: BIO 151, 152.
+(W)

 BIO 255 Human Physiology